Spam

 Spam is a major cybersecurity concern, with a wide range of impacts and threats.
 It is a vehicle for a variety of cyber threats, including malware, phishing, and social engineering attacks.
 However, with the right strategies and tools, it is possible to combat spam and protect yourself and your digital assets.

 Understanding spam is the first step towards combating it.
-By understanding what spam is, how it works, and the threats it poses, you can take steps to protect yourself and your digital assets.
+By understanding what spam is, how it works, and the threats spam poses, you can take steps to protect yourself and your digital assets against spam.
 This includes using technical solutions like spam filters and antivirus software, and educating yourself and others about the dangers of spam and how to avoid it.

 Author Sofie Meyer